open5e/open5e/source/monsters/monsters_a-z/G/ghost.rst

-**Possession (Recharge 6)**: One humanoid that the ghost can see within 5 feet of it must succeed on a DC 13 Charisma saving throw or be possessed by the ghost; the ghost then disappears, and the target is incapacitated and loses control of its body.
+**Possession (Recharge 6)**: One humanoid that the ghost can see within 5 feet of it must succeed on a DC 13 Charisma saving throw or be possessed by the ghost; the ghost then disappears, and the target is :ref:`srd:incapacitated` and loses control of its body.
 The ghost now controls the body but doesn't deprive the target of awareness.
-The ghost can't be targeted by any attack, spell, or other effect, except ones that turn undead, and it retains its alignment, Intelligence, Wisdom, Charisma, and immunity to being charmed and frightened.
+The ghost can't be targeted by any attack, spell, or other effect, except ones that turn undead, and it retains its alignment, Intelligence, Wisdom, Charisma, and immunity to being :ref:`srd:charmed` and :ref:`srd:frightened`.
 It otherwise uses the possessed target's statistics, but doesn't gain access to the target's knowledge, class features, or proficiencies.